SweepCasinos > Casino.click

 Pros

-• SSL encryption active site-wide
+• SSL encryption is active site-wide

-• RNG-tested games for fairness
+• RNG-tested fair games

 • Separate legal SC/GC balances

-• Transparent terms and privacy policies
+• Clear terms and clear privacy policy

-• 18+ minimum enforced with regional restrictions
+• 18+ minimum, enforced with geographic restrictions

 Cons

-• No third-party security audits disclosed
+• No third-party security audits reported

 How Casino.click Handles Security